quki3/DOCKER/UNLOCK-CHALLENGES/1/a/chroot.md

 // /proc - directory is a virtual filesystem that provides information about running processes and system resources in a Linux system.
 By mounting the proc filesystem, you can access and interact with this information.
 // $TARGETDIR - variable
+mount -t proc proc $TARGETDIR/proc
+// sysfs - filesystem provides a way to interact with the kernel and retrieve information about devices, drivers, and other system components. mount -t sysfs sysfs $TARGETDIR/sys
+// devtmpfs
-mount -t proc proc $TARGETDIR/proc mount -t sysfs sysfs $TARGETDIR/sys mount -t devtmpfs devtmpfs $TARGETDIR/dev mount -t tmpfs tmpfs $TARGETDIR/dev/shm mount -t devpts devpts $TARGETDIR/dev/pts
+mount -t devtmpfs devtmpfs $TARGETDIR/dev mount -t tmpfs tmpfs $TARGETDIR/dev/shm mount -t devpts devpts $TARGETDIR/dev/pts